-Graduate recruitment opportunities at a ten-year high in the UK
+Graduate Recruitment Opportunities at a Ten-Year High in the UK

 The Graduate Market in 2015 research analysed the vacancies for graduates and the starting salaries at Britain’s leading 100 employers.

-“This report will be warmly welcomed by the record number of students who started university this year and highlights how a degree remains one of the best routes into a rewarding career,” Clark added.
+“Confidence in the economy continues to grow.
+Reflected in the fact that Britain’s top companies will recruit more graduates this year than they have for a decade… This report will be warmly welcomed by the record number of students who starting university this year.
+It highlights how a degree remains one of the best routes into a rewarding career,”

 Planning and preparation

-Make contact with a recruitment agency
+Make Contact with a Recruitment Agency

 Many recruitment agencies post-graduate vacancies on behalf of employers.
 Contact an agency and make them aware that you are available and looking for work.
 This way, they can add you to their database and alert you of potential jobs matches the moment they become available.
 Being ahead of the competition will give you an advantage in finding your perfect graduate job.